njpatel/APL/doc/mysqlrequest-plugin.md

 ::: zone pivot="azuredataexplorer"

 The `mysql_request` plugin sends a SQL query to a MySQL Server network endpoint and returns the first rowset in the results.
-The query may return more then one rowset, but only the first rowset is made available for the rest of the Kusto query.
+The query may return more then one rowset, but only the first rowset is made available for the rest of the APL query.

 > [!IMPORTANT]
 > The `mysql_request` plugin is in preview mode, and is disabled by default.